jsheunis/jsheunis.github.io/research.md

 My scientific interest stretches beyond these topics and somewhat more broadly into how we can improve transparency and reproducibility in science.
 I'm particularly interested in developing and sharing tools and methods that make our jobs as researchers easier, while simultaneously improving the scientific record or the way in which it can be queried, summarised and reused.
-This includes tools and processes for code sharing, data sharing, and reproducible analysis environments.
+This includes tools and processes for code sharing, data sharing/management, and reproducible analysis environments.

 Whenever possible, I try to embed the concepts of collaboration, team science, community-centered project work, and openness into my work.